pgeu/pgeu-system/docs/invoices/payment.md

 payment.
 It's particularly suitable if a fairly large number of transactions are expected.

-The system is using Adyens "Hosted Payment Pages" service, which means that all the actual processing happens at Adyen, thus not requiring a PCI certified installation.
+The system is using Adyens "Payment Link" service, which means that all the actual processing happens at Adyen, thus not requiring a PCI certified installation.